|

 CURRICULUM AND ACADEMICS

-We accept students who are participating in the Step Up
+We accept students who are participating in the Florida Pride Scholarship and McKay Scholarship

-For your convenience, you may now pay school fees with your VISA or MASTERCARD credit
+For your convenience, you may now pay with your VISA or MASTERCARD credit cards.

 |